How to Explain Your Feelings of Anxiety to Family and Friends

 Seek Help

-When anxiety goes untreated, physical and additional mental health conditions like heart disease, depression, and schizophrenia can develop.
+When anxiety goes untreated, physical and mental health conditions like heart disease, depression, and schizophrenia can develop.

 - Medication